 '''

 Device:

 sdl

 devicetag: sdl

-type:

-sliced
+type: sliced

 hostid: sys1

 Multipathing information:

 numpaths: 2

 sdl

-state=enabled
+state=enabled type=primary

-type=secondary

-sdp

-state=disabled
+sdp state=disabled type=secondary

-type=primary

 '''

 The numpaths line shows that there are 2 paths to the device.
-The next two lines in the "Multipathing information" section show that one path is active (state=enabled) and that the other path has failed (state=disabled).
+The next two lines in the "Multipathing information" section of the output show that one path is active (state=enabled) and that the other path has failed (state=disabled).